batwalrus76/fulbright-nehru-workshop/02-Team-Creation/lecture-slides-02-01.md

 - Test Engineer
 - Technical Writer
 - Systems Administrator
-- Bug Squasher
-- Designated User
+- Designated User (Can be 2nd role for developer)

 <!-- Choose what you are best at but you will not only be fulfilling that role -->
 <!-- If we have more people than roles on a team, then split responsibilities or have a co-lead -->